George W. Bush: Publications and appearances

-On September 1, 2018, Bush and Laura Bush attended the funeral of John McCain at the Washington National Cathedral in Washington, D.C., where Bush spoke.
+On September 1, 2018, Bush and his wife attended the funeral of John McCain at the Washington National Cathedral in Washington, D.C. where Bush delivered remarks at the service.
 On November 30, his father died at his home.
 Shortly before his death, Bush was able to talk with his father on the phone; his father responded with what would be his last words, "I love you too".
 Bush attended his father's funeral on December 5, delivering a eulogy.
-In May 2019 on the tenth anniversary of former South Korean president Roh Moo-hyun's death, Bush visited South Korea to pay respects to Roh, delivering a short eulogy.
+In May 2019, on the tenth anniversary of former South Korean president Roh Moo-hyun's death, Bush visited South Korea to pay his respects to Roh, delivering a short eulogy.

 On June 1, 2020, Bush released a statement addressing the murder of George Floyd and the subsequent nationwide reaction and protests.
 In the statement, Bush wrote that he and former first lady Laura Bush "are anguished by the brutal suffocation of George Floyd and disturbed by the injustice and fear that suffocate our country".
-He also elaborated on the racial injustices perpetrated by the police saying, that "it is time for America to examine our tragic failures", adding "Many doubt the justice of our country, and with good reason.
+He also elaborated on the racial injustices perpetrated by the police, saying that "it is time for America to examine our tragic failures" and adding "Many doubt the justice of our country, and with good reason.
 Black people see the repeated violation of their rights without an urgent and adequate response from American institutions".
 On July 30, Bush and his wife, along with former presidents Bill Clinton and Barack Obama, attended and spoke at the funeral for civil rights leader and congressman John Lewis at Ebenezer Baptist Church in Atlanta.

 Bush did not give any endorsements during the 2020 presidential election, but held a virtual fundraiser for U.S. senators Susan Collins (R-ME), Cory Gardner (R-CO), Martha McSally (R-AZ), and Thom Tillis (R-NC).
 All four were up for reelection and were struggling in the polls.
 He also did not attend the 2020 Republican National Convention where President Trump was re-nominated.
-In April 2021, Bush told People magazine that he did not vote for either Trump or Joe Biden in the election.
+In April 2021, Bush told People magazine that he did not vote for either Trump or Joe Biden in the general election.
 Instead, he wrote in Condoleezza Rice, who served as his national security advisor from 2001 to 2005 and as his secretary of state from 2005 to 2009.
 When the election was called for Biden, Bush congratulated him and his running mate Kamala Harris.
 He also congratulated Trump and his supporters "on a hard-fought campaign".
 Bush's outreach to Biden was notable since Republican candidate Donald Trump had not yet conceded.
 Bush then issued a statement saying that while Trump was within his rights to call for recounts, he believed the election was "fundamentally fair" and that "its outcome is clear", and said he would offer Biden "my prayers for his success, and my pledge to help in any way I can", as he had for Trump and Obama.